 We can see the fragmentation of the banking services, especially by the newcomers in the market.
-And there are already 62 third-party services providers that can easily cope with fragmenting the value chain.
+And there are already 62 third-party service providers that can easily cope with fragmenting the value chain.

-AI gives banks a lot of opportunities but the implementation of this technology stack can be a real challenge.
+AI gives banks a lot of opportunities, but implementing this technology stack can be a real challenge.
 Banks seem to talk about the difficulty and postpone the point of time for doing this.
 There should be ideas on how to spot banks from nagging and thinking of ways to simplify the process of change.

-For example, this first step may be defining the key issues that customers would like to be informed in a short time.
+For example, this first step may be defining the key issues that customers would like to be informed about quickly.
 It can be information about monthly mortgage payments and offering customers valuable advice from an AI assistant.

-For example, the implementation of a QR code-based mobile payments will make the lives of people much easier.
-And this is very helpful for the tourist industry where a person can confirm the payment by only holding a smartphone in hands.
-China is the location that drives the change and it’s useful to use the experience of retail banks and other financial organizations from this country.
+For example, the implementation of QR code-based mobile payments will make the lives of people much easier.
+And this is very helpful for the tourist industry, where a person can confirm the payment by only holding a smartphone in hands.
+China is the location that drives the change, and it’s useful to use the experience of retail banks and other financial organizations from this country.

-Bright examples of such digital platforms are eBay, Airbnb or Uber.
-Amazon and Apple are not fully digital platforms while Facebook and Google are the ones.
-Their goal is to attract attention and sell it to the advertisers.
-If banks start changing their traditional business models and treat their customers another way, there’s a high probability to survive in the next few decades.
+Bright examples of such digital platforms are eBay, Airbnb, and Uber.
+Amazon and Apple are not fully digital platforms, while Facebook and Google are the ones.
+Their goal is to attract attention and sell it to advertisers.
+If banks start changing their traditional business models and treat their customers another way, there’s a high probability of survival in the next few decades.

 Speed and agility are the things that determine the success of any retail bank these days.
-If we are talking about the next few years, the implementation of new technology stacks and automating the processes will let financial organizations remain on a competitive edge.
+If we are talking about the next few years, the implementation of new technology stacks and automation processes will let financial organizations remain on a competitive edge.

-Migration from traditional banking to new processes require the implementation and testing of different architectures.
+Migration from traditional banking to new processes requires the implementation and testing of different architectures.
 This is the case when banks outsource technology change to remote vendors instead of creating a new IT department.
-It usually takes less time to get started and the project management is easier thanks to the risk share.
+It usually takes less time to get started, and project management is easier thanks to the risk share.